kplaczek/raspberrypi-services/README.md

 - [ ] todays PackPub book
 - [ ] new video posted to one of watched YouTube channel
 - [ ] new Twitch stream by watched streamer
+- [ ] check if other computer on network is on
+- [ ] check if website if online